zheien/SC1015_A128_team7_MiniProject/README.md

 ## Background
 Cardiovascular disease is the leading cause of death globally, taking an estimated 17.9 million lives in 2019, representing 32% of global deaths.
 With the high number of deaths globally and almost 45% of all heart attacks being silent, it is estimated that by 2030, 40% of US adults will have one or more forms of CVD.
 This is especially concerning as these attacks can be deadly.

+## Problem Definition
-Therefore, it is paramount to effectively predict the risk of people developing cardiovascular disease for early prediction and intervention.
+To accurately predict the risk of people developing cardiovascular diseases for early prediction and intervention

 ## Objective
 Our objective is to accurately predict the risk of a person contracting cardiovascular diseases based on parameters from their health and personal data.